Chart Color Schemes

 Employment performance in Wetherill Park has been below expectations when compared to most other areas nationally

-However, professional & technical services employed only 5.9% of local workers, below Greater Sydney's 11.5%.
-With a ratio of 3.0 workers per resident at the Census, Wetherill Park functioned as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 6.1% and labour force increased by 4.3%, resulting in a decrease of unemployment by 1.6 percentage points.
-Comparatively, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points during the same period.
-State-level data from NSW to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Wetherill Park.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to Wetherill Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years.
+In contrast, professional & technical employed only 5.9% of local workers, below Greater Sydney's 11.5%.
+There were 3.0 workers for every resident as at the Census, indicating the area functioned as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to September 2025, employment levels increased by 6.1% and labour force increased by 4.3%, resulting in a decrease of unemployment by 1.6 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Wetherill Park.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Wetherill Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though it is noted this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment